wynnlone/MMF2021/README.txt

 # This is the process of taking processed data and use investment strategy to optimize the portfolio and achieve weight of each asset.
 # We are going to use risk parity and Mean-variance optimization.

-# Untitled:
+# Main:
-# is the template draft for calibration, asset allocation, rebalancing, fee calculation, performance time series.
+# is the main file for training, validation and testing.
+# Process include calibration, asset allocation, rebalancing, fee calculation, performance time series, benchmark comparesion.
 # will need to be modified and polished once the data files and allocation functions are done.

 #VAR: